mittwald/harbor-operator/config/samples/README.md

       [...]
 ```

-The operator utilizes the [InstanceChartRepository](#InstanceChartRepository)-resource for these helm installations.
+The operator utilizes the [InstanceChartRepository](#InstanceChartRepository)-resource for helm installations.
+The helm chart version can be specified via `.spec.helmChart.version`.

 Note: Specifying an empty string for the `harborAdminPassword`-key in `spec.helmChart.valuesYaml` will trigger
  password generation by the Harbor instance itself.